SandyRodger/RB175_networked_applications/05_project_todos.md

 #### post method
 #### relative urls for stylesheets
 - [8:10] stylesheet not rendering properly.
 They are referenced relatively and so are expected to be in the same directory as the view file.
+- Quiz question 4 seesm to contradict this... ?
 - [10:10] Add route for post "/lists".

 ```